Devolution: Nunavut

 While negotiations on a land claims settlement progressed, work was also taking place to determine potential jurisdictional boundaries for a new Eastern Territory.
 A proposal was presented to all NWT voters in a May 1992 plebiscite.
 Of those voting, 54 percent supported the proposed boundary.
-The Government of the Northwest Territories, the Tungavik Federation of Nunavut (the Inuit claims organization) and the federal government formally adopted the boundary for division in the Nunavut Political Accord.
+The Government of the Northwest Territories, Nunavut Tunngavik Incorporated (the Inuit claims organization) and the federal government formally adopted the boundary for division in the Nunavut Political Accord.
 The final piece of the equation fit into place on June 10, 1993, when the Nunavut Act received Royal Assent.
 It officially established the territory of Nunavut and provided a legal framework for its government.
 It fixed April 1, 1999, as the day on which the new territory would come into existence.

 The government of Nunavut is currently negotiating with the government of Canada on a devolution agreement.
-Nunavut Tunngavik, the organization of Inuit of Nunavut, is also a participant to negotiations to ensure that Inuit interests are represented.
+Nunavut Tunngavik Incorporated, the organization of Inuit of Nunavut, is also a participant to negotiations to ensure that Inuit interests are represented.

 Devolution over natural resources to the government of Nunavut moved forward with the appointment of a Ministerial Representative for Nunavut Devolution.
-The Representative has held meetings with interested parties including the Boards established under the Nunavut Land Claims Agreement (NLCA), territorial and federal government departments in order to determine if devolution will occur and if so the future mandate of devolution.
+The representative has held meetings with interested parties including the boards established under the Nunavut Land Claims Agreement (NLCA), territorial and federal government departments in order to determine if devolution will occur and if so the future mandate of devolution.
 The government of Nunavut and Nunavut Tunngavik have appointed negotiators.

 Yukon

-In 1896 prospectors discovered gold in Yukon.
-There ensued what is often considered the world's greatest gold rush, which saw the population of Yukon grow rapidly.
-Indeed, by 1898, Dawson grew into the largest Canadian city west of Winnipeg, with a population of 40,000.
+In 1896, prospectors discovered gold in Yukon, which prompted a massive gold rush that saw the population of Yukon grow very rapidly.
+By 1898, Dawson grew into the largest Canadian city west of Winnipeg, with a population of 40,000.
 In response, the Canadian government officially established the Yukon Territory in 1898.
 The North-West Mounted Police were sent in to ensure Canadian jurisdiction and the Yukon Act provided for a commissioner to administer the territory.
 The 1898 statute granted the Commissioner in Council "the same powers to make ordinances... as are possessed by the Lieutenant Governor of the North-west Territories, acting by and with the advice and consent of the Legislative Assembly thereof".
 In 1908 amendments to the Yukon Act transformed the Council into an elected body.

 Over time the territorial government exercised expanded functions.
 Relevant developments include the following: